JDP-Security/security-research-papers/2026-04-28-semantic-kernel-disclosure.md

 A: Currently unverified.
 The initial vulnerability report was classified as developer error, and subsequent repository mitigations have proven incomplete during testing.

 **Q: Are alternative AI frameworks subject to similar risks?**
 A: Yes.
-Project Nuka-AI research indicates that analogous orchestration trust gaps exist within LangChain, LlamaIndex, and Deepset Haystack architectures.
+JDP Security Research Series indicates that analogous orchestration trust gaps exist within LangChain, LlamaIndex, and Deepset Haystack architectures.

 ---